OasisDEX/summerfi-monorepo/sdk/sdk-client/bundle/README-ADMIN.md

 **Notes:**

-- Only addresses with the general `GOVERNOR_ROLE` can grant roles
+- Only addresses with the global `GOVERNOR_ROLE` can grant roles
 - After granting, verify the role using `hasContractSpecificRole` method
 - Contract-specific roles are scoped to individual contracts, not global
 - See [Roles Overview](#roles-overview) for details on each role's permissions